ck4445/Distill-Similarity-Checker-Engine/README.md

-This is a benchmark developed by Tikeape, a member of teichai, meant to help identify how close a distilled model managed to mimic its style.
+This is a benchmark developed by Tikeape, a member of TeichAI, designed to help identify how effectively a distilled model managed to mimic its style.

 ## Guide: Read Before Using!